sigir2023-pixelrec/PixelRec/README.md

 **!!!
-Please kindly note that the images we now provide are watermarked and the texts are randomly shuffled, we will  recover them after acceptance. **
+Please kindly note that the images we now provide are watermarked and the texts are truncated and randomly shuffled, we will  recover them after acceptance.**